 Then insert it through the top hole.
 The transparencies will unfold themselves one inside.
 If they are off center or sideways adjust them with the tweezers or a probe.
 Put the top back on your ornaments carefully so as not to break the glass.

-And your ornaments are done.
+And your Floating Ornaments are done.

 Designing your own Ornaments